-1. History of the American People: Memory and Identity [Detailed information, in Spanish]
+1. History of the American People: Memory and Identity [Detailed information]

 This course examines aspects of the historical development of the US, considering the geographical conditions of the country and the ethnic diversity that has always characterized it.
 The course will outline the country’s history from its colonial origins to the present: the formation and evolution of social and cultural practices; the American political system; the social struggles to reconcile the realities experienced by citizens with the theory of democratic ideology; and the international projection of the US since its inception.

-2.The Hispanic Heritage (“La Hispanidad”) in the United States [Detailed information, in Spanish]
+2.The Hispanic Heritage (“La Hispanidad”) in the United States [Detailed information]

 The course deals with the study of the Hispanic presence in the territories that now form the US, from colonial times to the present day.
 The main objective is to trace the roots of the different Hispanic groups that are present in contemporary American society.
 To this end, a large variety of verbal and nonverbal texts are used.
 The focus of the course will be on the literary and cultural representations of the different Hispanic groups today.

-3. American Studies and Research Methodologies [Detailed information, in Spanish]
+3. American Studies and Research Methodologies [Detailed information]

 This subject aims to study and understand the US, employing the methodologies used in American Studies courses for the interdisciplinary study of American culture.
 We will include an introduction to the analysis of the arts and literature, social issues, popular culture, material culture, cultural diversity, and social change.
 The aim is to familiarize students with the major schools of thought of American Studies and their methods of research.

-4. American Thought and Political Tradition [Detailed information, in Spanish]
+4. American Thought and Political Tradition [Detailed information]

 The purpose of this course is to study the political culture of the USA, and its roots in Enlightenment thought, particularly in the English-speaking world, and referring primarily to the political experiences of the metropolis.
 The American democratic experiment will be analyzed as a point of reference for social life as different from Europe and, therefore, giving rise to a different tradition with major figures.